Updated: Mar 27

 Me: "What is the backstory of The Mint and what inspired you to open in The Meridian District?"

-Amanda: "When owner Mike Feimer was doing construction on Douglas Street he and the building owner at the time (former Mint Bar owner) Dick Teeslink had a chance run in and Mike ended up buying the building from Dick.
+Amanda: "When my husband (Mike Feimer) was doing construction on Douglas Street he and the building owner at the time (former Mint Bar owner) Dick Teeslink had a chance run in and Mike ended up buying the building from Dick.
 With Mike being an avid and amazing hobby baker and cook he thought it’d be fun to turn the building back into a restaurant/commercial kitchen with really no plans of actually opening a restaurant.
-Mike and his wife Amanda completely renovated the space, added on in the back then renovated some more ;) It was used for family gatherings and for small parties here and there but it wasn’t until Amy made a career change and convinced them to open a restaurant that it became 'The Mint'.
+Mike and I completely renovated the space, added on in the back then renovated some more ;) It was used for family gatherings and for small parties here and there but it wasn’t until Amy made a career change and convinced us to open a restaurant that it became 'The Mint'.
 We love being part of downtown Yankton in all of its historic glory."

 Me: "Tell me about your amazing sauces."

 Amanda: "Most of our dressings/sauces are made in-house.
 People love our house ranch, Mint sauce, and aioli, we can’t get enough of them ourselves!
 We lucked out because our dad is the king of sauces/dressings and he’s been making his famous Wayne’s Original Garlic Dressing and BBQ Sauce for over 50 years!
 He makes them in small batches and sells them at our local Hy-Vee and now we’ve pulled his arm to make them for The Mint.
 When it comes to his garlic and bbq, if you know, you know, they’re simply delicious!
 He’s also an intricate part of our team here as he’s been in the restaurant world since his early years!"